Mikee1301/facebook-login-UI-clone/README.md

-This is my first project to improve may layout skills
+This is my first project to improve my layout skills

 ps.
 Open for criticism and collaboration if you want, just email me :)